skeown13/tamagotchesque/README.md

 *Not bored?...
 Well give it a try anyways!*

 **What is Tamagothcesque - Your DigitalPal?** It is a Tamagotchi type game.
-**Where do I play with this "so called" DigitalPal?** Directly in your terminal.
+**Where do I play with this "so called" DigitalPal?** Directly in your command line.
 **When should I do this?** There's no time like the present.
 Do it now!!
 **How does it work?** Using Node of course.
 **Why should I?** Why not?

 # Install
+Create a folder where you would like to access this game and run the following commands in this directory from your command line.
+`$ npm init -y` to create a package.json file
-`$ npm install tamagotchesque`
+`$ npm install tamagotchesque` to install the game
-After you do so make sure that you are in the root directory of the project, then run `$ npm install` in order to make sure that all of the dependencies have been installed correctly on your local machine.
+`$ npm install` in order to make sure that all of the dependencies have been installed correctly on your local machine

 # Usage
+In the root directory of your project create a new file - for example `app.js` - and within that file require the package and call it:
+    const tama = require("tamagotchesque")
+    tama.game()
-Make sure that you are in the root directory of the project and then in your terminal run `node game.js` then have fun!
+Then in your command line (making sure you are in the correct directory) run `node app.js` and have fun!
+~Or if you named your file something else, replace 'app.js' with the name of your file~

-You will have the best user experience if you size your terminal window to be at least 115 wide x 30 long.
+You will have the best user experience if you size your command line window to be at least 115 wide x 30 long.

 Also, with the coloring it appears to look best against a black background.